mui/material-ui/docs/pages/blog/docs-restructure-2022.md

   - _MUI Base_ —unstyled components for implementing your own design system
   - _MUI System_ —CSS utilities for quickly laying out design systems
 - **MUI X**—a collection of advanced components for complex use cases, including:
-  - _Data Grid_ —fast, feature-rich, extendable React data table
+  - _Data grid_ —fast, feature-rich, extendable React data table
-  - _Date and Time Pickers_ —interface control components for selecting dates and times
+  - _Date and Time pickers_ —interface control components for selecting dates and times

 ## What has changed?